seedBR/seed-vle/README.md

 # seed-vle

-VLE to support FLOSS education and training
+VLE to support software engineering education and training with floss projects.